Isotonic propensity score matching: Monte-Carlo simulations

 \subsection{Multivariate case}

 Consider the following setting:

 where $X\sim U[-1,1]^{3}$, and the true parameters are set as $\alpha_{0}=(1,1,1)^{\prime}/\sqrt{3}$, and $\gamma_{0}=(0.1,0.2,0.3)^{\prime}$, and the ATE is $\tau_{0}=0.5$.
-Under this setting, we have $\mathbb{P}(W=1|X=x)=p_{0}(x)=\Phi(x^{\prime}\alpha_{0})$, where $\Phi$ is the CDF of the standard normal distribution, i.e., the propensity score is \emph{correctly} specified in probit estimation.
+Under this setting, we have $\mathbb{P}(W=1|X=x)=p_{0}(x)=\Phi(x^{\prime}\alpha_{0})$, where $\Phi$ is the CDF of the standard normal distribution, i.e., the propensity score is correctly specified in probit estimation.

 The simulation results are presented in Table \ref{tab:ATE-model-m}, where $\hat{\mu}_{\tau}$ is the Monte-Carlo mean, and the MSEs are rescaled by $N$.
 The number of Monte-Carlo simulations is 5000 for each sample size.
-The left panel shows the simulation results of the proposed matching method based on propensity scores estimated by the UC-iso-index estimator, and the right panel shows those of one-to-one matching estimator based on propensity scores estimated with the correctly specified probit model.
+The left panel shows the simulation results of the proposed matching method based on propensity scores estimated by the UC-iso-index estimator, and the right panel shows those of the one-to-one matching estimator based on propensity scores estimated with the correctly specified probit model.

 The pattern is similar to the univariate case.
+The biases of both estimators are small and converge to zero.
 The isotonic matching estimator outperforms the probit matching estimator in every sample size in terms of MSE.
-At the same time, our proposed method has a very small bias.
-For larger sample sizes, its Monte-Carlo bias is even slightly smaller than that of one-to-one probit matching, and it converges to zero.